 - Sunscreen, sunglasses, maybe a hat - The sun reflects on the water, and may feel much stronger than on land.

-- Camera and/or binoculars - You'll find lots to photograph and watch!
+- Camera (or phone) and/or binoculars - You'll find lots to photograph and watch!
+Make sure your camera (or phone) is waterproof, as you may get splashed while photographing.

 - Sweater or jacket - light to medium-weight, depending on the season - You may feel MUCH cooler on water than on land, and there may be a breeze.